 Prevention of Pump Operation without Priming

 Various methods are used to prevent a pump to operate without being primed.
-The basic behind such methods is to trigger some alarm or auto shutdown of pump when the pump is not liquid filled or primed.
+The basis behind such methods is to trigger some alarm or auto shutdown of the pump when the pump is not liquid-filled or primed.
 One example of such a scenario is provided below.

-In some kinds of pumps, a float switch in a chamber connected with the suction line is usually being used.
-When the chamber level is above the impeller eye of the pump, the float switch allows the pump to operate without problem.
+In some kinds of pumps, a float switch in a chamber connected to the suction line is usually used.
+When the chamber level is above the impeller’s eye of the pump, the float switch allows the pump to operate without a problem.
 However, If the liquid falls below a predetermined safe level, the float switch forces the pump to stop using its control mechanism.
-Thus it prevents the pump to start or to sound an alarm, or to light a warning lamp for necessary action.
+Thus it prevents the pump to start to sound an alarm, or lighting a warning lamp for necessary action.

 What is a Self-Priming Pump?

-A self priming pump is a specially designed end suction centrifugal pump with an external casing that always “floods” the inner pump or volute.
-Self priming pump has the ability to evacuate air from the suction side at startup and then it operates similar to a normal pump.
+A self-priming pump is a specially designed end suction centrifugal pump with an external casing that always “floods” the inner pump or volute.
+The self-priming pump has the ability to evacuate air from the suction side at startup and then it operates similarly to a normal pump.
 The external casing is filled with liquid and the pump is always ready to start.
-When the impeller of a self priming pump rotates inside the casing, a low pressure area (below atmospheric pressure) is formed at the eye of the impeller.
-As a result, the liquid is pushed up the suction pipe by atmospheric pressure along with the the air present in the suction pipe.
+When the impeller of a self-priming pump rotates inside the casing, a low-pressure area (below atmospheric pressure) is formed at the eye of the impeller.
+As a result, the liquid is pushed up the suction pipe by atmospheric pressure along with the air present in the suction pipe.

 - Liquid Primed Self priming Pumps

 Compressed Air Primed Self Priming Pumps: In Compressed Air Primed Self Priming Pumps, a jet blows the compressed air into a tapered tube.
-This creates a vacuum so that the air from the pump casing and suction line is drawn in with the compressed air and exhausted to the atmosphere.
+This creates a vacuum so that the air from the pump casing and suction line is drawn in with the compressed air and exhausted into the atmosphere.
 A check valve seals out the air from the discharge.
 Water or other pumping liquid then replaces the air and the pump starts pumping.
-The potential build up of solids is also prevented by this type of self priming pumps.
+The potential build-up of solids is also prevented by this type of self-priming pump.

-Vacuum Primed Self Priming Pumps: Vacuum Primed Self Priming Pumps consists of a vacuum pump and positive sealing float box installed at the pump discharge.
-This forces to pull a vacuum on the pump until it is full of water.
+Vacuum Primed Self Priming Pumps: Vacuum Primed Self Priming Pumps consist of a vacuum pump and positive sealing float box installed at the pump discharge.
+This forces you to pull a vacuum on the pump until it is full of water.